-Apogee SQ-642 and SQ-645 Quantum Light Pollution Sensors provide an amplified voltage output that is proportional to incident photon flux density for the 340-1040 nm wavelength range.
-A quick and easy check of sensor functionality can be determined using a DC power supply and an ammeter.
-Power the sensor with a DC voltage by connecting the positive voltage signal to the red wire from the sensor and the negative (or common) to the black wire from the sensor.
-Use the ammeter to measure across the white wire (signal output) and green wire (signal ground).
+Apogee SQ-640 Quantum Light Pollution Sensors are self-powered devices and output an analog signal proportional to incident photon flux density for the 340-1040 nm wavelength range.
+A quick and easy check of sensor functionality can be determined using a voltmeter with millivolt resolution.
+Connect the positive lead wire from the voltmeter to the white wire from the sensor and the negative (or common) lead wire from the voltmeter to the black wire from the sensor.
 Direct the sensor head toward a light source and verify the sensor provides a signal.
 Increase and decrease the distance from the sensor head to the light source to verify that the signal changes proportionally (decreasing signal with increasing distance and increasing signal with decreasing distance).
 Blocking all radiation from the sensor should force the sensor signal to zero.